ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 - ``ERRATA_X925_2963999``: This applies errata 2963999 workaround to Cortex-X925
   CPU.
 This needs to be enabled for revision r0p0.
 It is fixed in r0p1.

+- ``ERRATA_X925_3324334``: This applies errata 3324334 workaround to Cortex-X925
+  CPU.
+This needs to be enabled for revisions r0p0 and r0p1.
+It is fixed in r0p2.

 - ``ERRATA_X925_3701747``: This applies errata 3701747 workaround to Cortex-X925
   CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
 It is still open.